Jeffrey Epstein’s Death Was Reported On 4Chan Before Authorities Announced It Happened

 If the person who revealed Epstein’s death on 4chan is an emergency responder, the post could constitute a violation of HIPAA, the federal law that governs the release of patient information.

-Dr. Keith Wesley reviewed the post and said that the information provided was emergency protocol that it could have been posted by anyone who witnessed the scene, including emergency responders.
+Dr. Keith Wesley reviewed the post and said that the information provided was emergency protocol and that it could have been posted by anyone who witnessed the scene, including emergency responders.
 Part of the post detailed “telemetry advised bicarb,” which could indicate that EMTs were attempting to communicate with the hospital about Epstein’s condition.

 “This sounds like standard American Heart Association guidelines, which most EMS agencies use,” Dr. Wesley said.